madalinignisca/madalinignisca/README.md

 ### Hi there 👋

+**Recruiters: I am not looking for a job!**

-I'm a web developer and system engineer specialized on PHP, JavaScript, Postgresql, Docker and Kubernetes.
+I'm a web developer and system engineer specialized on PHP, JavaScript, MySQL, Docker and Kubernetes.

-I make my life easy by building backend using Laravel and frontend with Vue and Tailwind.
+I make my life easy by building backends using Laravel and frontends with React and Tailwind.
+I automate everything from testing, container image builds, to deployments, backups and recovery strategies.

 - 🔭 I’m currently working on Dewberry (soon to announce it).
-- 🌱 I’m currently learning more Kubernetes and Postgresql.
+- 🌱 I’m currently learning more Kubernetes, React, TypeScript, advanced SQL.
 - 📫 How to reach me: email me at the email you can see here on the profile.
 - ⚡ Fun fact: I think we must open source society.